 - Commitment to implementation

-- Strong connection to public agencies’ needs
+- Strong connection to local workforce and community needs

 We are also looking for projects from communities with identifiable capacity gaps, including: